CEO Spotlight: Santa Claus

 Where is your favorite place to visit?

 Anywhere warm.
 I spend 364 days a year in subzero temperatures.
-Give me a beach in the Caribbean, a bourbon distillery in Kentucky, or a cabin in the Rockies during summer—just somewhere I can thaw out and not have to wear this ridiculous red, hot, itchy suit.
+Give me a beach in the Caribbean, a bourbon distillery in Kentucky, or a cabin in the Rockies during summer.
+Just somewhere I can thaw out and not have to wear this ridiculous red, hot, itchy suit.

 What is your favorite binge-worthy television series?

-But honestly, it’s nice to watch someone else deal with workplace chaos for a change.
+The Office.
+Michael Scott reminds me of half my elf managers—well-meaning but completely incompetent.
+It's nice to watch someone else deal with workplace chaos for a change.
 Makes me feel better about my own situation.

 Santa will be taking a well-deserved vacation in January.
 Please direct all North Pole inquiries to Mrs. “Peppermint” Claus.